 Advances in technology are enabling our society to shift from traditional, in-person educational models to virtual programs.
-With modern software systems, people are learning everything — Python programming, Japanese, or even accounting without ever leaving the comfort of their home.
+With modern software systems, people are learning everything — Python programming, Japanese, Chinese, French, or even accounting without ever leaving the comfort of their homes.

 The scenario: You log on to your computer and have access to knowledge from world-renowned chefs, professors, and more.
 You’re able to learn skills that are in demand — through programs developed in collaboration with employers.